5 eco-friendly facts about paper

 Although digital media have become a well-established part of our daily lives, paper remains one of the most commonly used resources worldwide.
 On average, Australians use around 230kg of paper per person each year.
+This isn’t surprising.
+As there are so many paper sizes in Australia, the uses for paper are near endless.
 Fortunately, Australia has also positioned itself as a world leader in paper and cardboard recycling with 87% of all paper and cardboard being recycled nationally.

 With sustainable forestry thriving and the desire for greener products becoming more prominent, paper is back in people's good graces.
 And we have a hunch it's here to stay.